PHYS107 Physics B

 Students will :

-- apply fundamental principles of mathematics, chemistry, physics, engineering, and laboratory measurements to solve accessible science and engineering technology problems as relates to electromagnetic theory;
+- apply fundamental principles of mathematics, physics, engineering, and laboratory measurements to solve accessible science and engineering technology problems as related to electromagnetic theory;

 - employ the techniques and skills necessary for the sciences and for the applied engineering technology practice in the area of electromagnetic theory;